jamesonn/team2Capstone/README.md

 Once you've downloaded Android Studio, open a new project; target folder would be MKESocial

-You should be able to succesfully build, if not you may need to update your tools.
+You should be able to successfully build, if not you may need to update your tools.
 You won't need to change any of the skeleton code.